intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 The IAB workshop's Program Committee (PC) planned outreach initiatives to foster discussions and gather interest by engaging with operators at various operational venues (RIPE, NANOG, APRICOT, LACNIC, AutoConn, etc) and conducting information/requirement-gathering sessions.
 Participants were encouraged to submit "position papers" or "expressions of interest" to join the workshop.
 Additionally, a [SURVEY] was conducted to collect valuable insights to inform the workshop.

-The PC continued to engage with network operators after the workshop to facilitate information sharing and gather their feedback, helping to shape the next steps and outcomes of the workshop.
+Some PC members continued to engage with network operators at operational venues after the workshop to facilitate information sharing and gather their feedback on the workshop, thereby helping to shape the next steps and outcomes.

 # Workshop Scope and Discussion